dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - Submitted dental claim for Feb.
 15 for Min to SunLife
 - Reviewed documents to sign for BMO
 - Confirmed with Patterned Concrete of May.
 16th week re-sealing
-- Signed BMO forms for morgage application confirmation
+- Signed BMO forms for mortgage application confirmation

 - [HEXAGONMI](#hexagonmi)
   - Enabled creating trim lines from scripting terminal